 I am already looking forward to GASS and to the opportunity to engage in further discourse with the Collaboration Crew.
-The Collaboration Crew is hosting a session at GASS in Hartford on 10 a.m.
-Friday, August 16 in room 25.
+The Collaboration Crew is hosting a session at GASS in Hartford on Friday, August 16th at 10:00 am in room 25.
 We will be sharing our vision and engaging in thoughtful conversation with the leadership and members of interested philatelic societies.
 We hope to see you there and look forward to sharing our passion with you.

-The Collaboration Crew currently includes representatives from American Air Mail Society, American Helvetica Philatelic Society, Auxiliary Markings Club, Germany Philatelic Society, Military Postal History Society, Philatelic Traders Society, The Royal Philatelic Society of Canada and the Zeppelin & Airship Collectors Facebook group.
-If you want to get involved, email me at hjkrische@gmail.com.
+The 'Collaboration Crew' currently includes representatives from American Air Mail Society, American Helvetica Philatelic Society, Auxiliary Markings Club, Germany Philatelic Society, Military Postal History Society, Philatelic Traders Society, The Royal Philatelic Society of Canada and the Zeppelin & Airship Collectors Facebook group.